 It’s that time again!
 And, no, not just the time to be overwhelmed by a busy holiday season - all the gift-getting, party-planning, and social-gathering.
 It's that time where the whole world pauses to focus on family.
-For many across the world, the holidays are when all the scattered relatives of each splintered tree-branch come together in one town or even under one roof.
+For many across the world, the holidays are when all the scattered relatives of each splintered tree-branch come together in one town, or even under one roof.
 People will be cheerfully hugging and catching up with siblings and cousins, moms and grandpas.
 There will endless Instagram photos of reunions with big smiles, quotes in curly lettering, and captions pushed to their text limit on how much family is everything.
 It’s the lifeblood.
-“Don’t wait to make amends because none of us are promised tomorrow!”, we will see.
+We will see, “Don’t wait to make amends; none of us are promised tomorrow!”.
 Yes, we’re only days away from those insistent posts and overbearing nudges from others to revel in the company of family.
-Remember:“Forgive.
+Never forget:“Forgive.
 Love.
 Cherish!”

 “Should I go?”
 “Should I invite them?”
 “They sounded so sweet this time...”
 “Maybe she’ll forgive me.”
 “Maybe he won’t get so drunk this time.
 He's doing better I heard.”
 “I should show her I’m healthy now; she’ll be proud of me, right?”
-“He’s always so inappropriate, he can’t be around my kids.
-I can't.” “...but he’s sick?
+“He’s always so inappropriate, he can’t be around my kids.” “...but he’s sick?
 This could be his last Christmas.”
 “I just want my mom. ... ...…but she’s evil.”
 “I’m so stupid.
-Why would I ever think they’d wanna see me again?” “ I can't do this.”
+Why would I ever think they’d wanna see me again?” “ I can't breathe.”
 “What if I’m just being dramatic?”
 “Am I being selfish?”
-“I should respond quick before he gets upset.”
+“I should respond quick before they get upset.”
 “What if she turns the rest of the family against me for not inviting her?
 They’d all hate me.
 They already hate me.”
-“I could do it if I’m drunk enough.
-Yeah, I could get through.
-Okay.
+“I could do it if I’m drunk.
+Yeah, okay.
 It's just once.”
 “My kids haven’t even met that side of the family.
-They should, right?
 Am I keeping them apart?”
 “I’ll try.
-I’m strong enough now.
 I can face them!
 I’m an adult now.
 They can’t hurt me! …..right?
-No… no no no. Not right.”
+No… n-n-no. Not right.”

 So, this holiday season, please know that you are not truly alone in this - even when it feels like it.
 We are here.
-And there are tons of others just like you, sitting with these exact same heavy feelings, and likely a hefty dose of envy that they don’t get to have the same easy joy the rest of the world gets to have.
-They’re making these same kinds of hard decisions, going back and forth staring endlessly into their phones, lamenting over what the right call is to make.
-Some of you might have to face unsafe or toxic people against your will, just because the circumstances have made it so.
-We know this, are pained for you by this, and extend our deepest amounts of compassion to you.
+And there are tons of others just like you, sitting with these exact same heavy feelings, and possibly a hefty dose of envy that they don’t get to have the same easy joy the rest of the world gets to have.
+They’re making these same kinds of hard decisions, going back and forth staring endlessly into their phones, lamenting over what the right call is to make, too.
+And, some of you might have to face unsafe or toxic people against your will, just because the circumstances have made it so.
+We know this, are pained for you over this.
+We extend our deepest amounts of compassion to you.
 Please know that you are in our hearts and that we are sending you all the safety nets and love that exist for you.
 For others, you will have decided that this is the year you are choosing to say yes to family members again.
 And if you feel you’ve come to that decision earnestly and not out of the expectations a traumatized, young version of you feels obligated to meet - then you have our full support.
 We applaud the strength you’ve gathered in yourself to get to this place in your healing.
-And, for the rest of you who are saying NO to toxic/abusive family members?
-Well, you deserve all the praise and love and support there is to go around!
+For the rest of you who are saying NO to toxic/abusive family members?
+You deserve all the praise and love and support there is to go around!
 You should be so so proud of yourselves.
 All of you.
 Getting through this season at all?
 Fighting the good fight?
 It's worth its weight in gold, no matter what the fight actually looks like. :)

 In closing, we know this is an incredibly tough time of year for so many more reasons than just these.
 We’ve even made a guide to surviving the holidays with C-PTSD that tackles the other ways this season can be far too much to take.
 We encourage you to read that (or read it again!) just to recharge yourself.
 That way you can feel as if you're able to head into these upcoming weeks with a clear head, a bundle of deep breaths, and a game plan to guide you through.
 We are thinking of you and sending our utmost compassion out to all survivors everywhere.
 And we're asking others to do the same!
 May you never feel forgotten or unseen.
 And, may your holidays be safe, and wonderful, and special to you.